AAA Scholarship Foundation

 The typical AAA Scholarship student is an ethnic minority living with a struggling single parent/caregiver in a high crime community.
 The average household income of families accepted to receive scholarships is $23,559 for a family of four.
 Many children are either below grade level, failing at their previous school or both when they receive a scholarship.
 Parents, who find their children in these circumstances and care about their future, look for viable options.
 They seek an atmosphere that challenges their child to reverse inadequate learning and/or social patterns and the potential lifelong negative impact.
 They wish to change their child’s learning environment, acquaintances, and the unfortunate predictable outcomes associated with school failure.

-AAA Scholarships are funded in Alabama, Arizona, Florida, Georgia and Pennsylvania by corporations that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a tax credit (dollar for dollar in Alabama, Arizona, Florida and Georgia and up to 90 percent in Pennsylvania).
+AAA Scholarships are funded in Alabama, Arizona, Florida, Georgia, Nevada and Pennsylvania by corporations that redirect a portion of their state tax liability to the AAA Scholarship Foundation in exchange for a tax credit (dollar for dollar in Alabama, Arizona, Florida, Georgia and Nevada, and up to 90 percent in Pennsylvania).
 The AAA Scholarship Foundation is one of the only approved Scholarship 501(c)(3) Nonprofit Organizations exclusively serving qualifying low-income, disabled and/or displaced students through these Scholarship Tax Credit programs.
 AAA Scholarship Foundation provides your company with the convenience and efficiency of a single-solution for participating in multiple state tax credit scholarship programs.
 For more information or to learn how your corporation can participate in the program, visit www.AAAScholarships.org, or contact Kerri Vaughan at kerri@aaascholarships.org or 888 707-2465 ext.
 730.

 Filed Under: Scholarship Spotlight